vheinitz/vkwatch/README.md

 # vkwatch
-Set of tools for monitoring group activity on the popular russin social-network VK.com
+Set of tools for monitoring group activity on the popular Russian social-network VK.com